 From time to time, CrossAmerica leases, on a non-exclusive basis, an aircraft owned by a group of individuals that includes Joseph V. Topper, Jr. and John B. Reilly, III, members of our Board, as previously approved in August 2013 by the independent conflicts committee of the Board.
-Lease costs incurred by CrossAmerica for use of these aircrafts were not significant and \$0.1 million for the three months ended March 31, 2016 and 2015, respectively.
+Lease costs incurred by CrossAmerica for use of these aircrafts were insignificant for the three and six months ended June 30, 2016 and 2015.